 With 140,000 subscribers, Eileen Gu is already doing well on Instagram.
 But that's nothing compared to her popularity on the Chinese short message service Sina Weibo, where her post about winning the X Games at the beginning of 2021 alone garnered 23 million views.

 Even if Eileen Gu were to hang up the boards, she would still have plenty to do.
-Because in the meantime Gu is also in demand as a model.
+Because in the meantime Eileen Gu model career is also on the rise.
 She is under contract with the model agency IMG Models Worldwide and has already graced the cover of Vogue and Chinese Elle, been invited to the Met Gala and Paris Fashion Week, and is no longer just trying out her skills in front of the camera.
 "Right now I'm working on a really exciting project with Vogue China where I get to go a little bit more behind the scenes, like creative director, and that's really exciting," Gu says.

 Oh yes: She has of course already made it into the highly regarded Forbes "30 Under 30" list - in 2020 at the age of 17 as the youngest female athlete ever.